h1ddenpr0cess20/infinibot-terminal/README.md

-# infinibot-terminal
+# infinigpt-terminal

-Terminal version of Infinibot, the OpenAI chatbot capable of any personality.
+Terminal version of InfiniGPT, the OpenAI chatbot capable of any personality.
+Also available for IRC and Matrix chat protocols.

 ```
 pip3 install openai rich